Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Simulations

-where $\zb_k = (x_{k1}, x_{k2})^\top$ or $\zb_k = (x_{k3}, x_{k4})^\top$, depending on the scenario.
-The goodness of fit of the working and nonresponse models is assessed by averaging, for each scenario, the MAE and MRPE over the simulation runs.
-Table~\ref{table2} contains these averages.
+where $\ub_k = \xb_k$ or $\ub_k = \widetilde{\xb}_k$, depending on the scenario.
+Table~\ref{table2} reports these averages.
+The response model shows a better fit in scenarios 1 and 3 than in scenarios 2 and 4, with MAE values between 0.03 and 0.11 in scenarios 1 and 3, and between 0.16 and 0.19 in scenarios 2 and 4.
+The working model shows a better fit in scenarios 1 and 2 than in scenarios 3 and 4, with MRPE values between 0.10 and 0.12 in scenarios 1 and 2, and between 0.26 and 0.37 in scenarios 3 and 4.
+A more detailed discussion of the figures shown in Table~\ref{table2} is provided in Appendix~\ref{appendix:model:quality}.

-For each samples $s^{(i)}$ and $s_r^{(i)}$, we estimate the population total with the five aforementioned total estimators.
+For each samples $s^{(i)}$ or $s_r^{(i)}$, we estimate the population total with the aforementioned total estimators.
 For a generic total estimator $\widehat{t}$, we compute the Monte Carlo bias relative to the true total

 and the Monte Carlo standard deviation relative to the true total